University of Toronto Mississauga: Student life

-Campus dining and lounge spaces include The Student Centre, two Starbucks locations in the Library and Deerfield Hall, a Second Cup Cafe location in the Kaneff Centre, the Davis Building's Meeting Place and Food Court, Oscar Peterson Hall's Colman Commons, CCT's Circuit Cafe, and the IB Court dining and lounge area, among others.
+Campus dining and lounge spaces on campus include the Student Centre, two Starbucks locations in the Library and Deerfield Hall, a Second Cup Cafe location in the Kaneff Centre, the Davis Building's Meeting Place and Food Court, Oscar Peterson Hall's Colman Commons, CCT's Circuit Cafe, and the IB Court dining and lounge area, among others.
 There are also various outdoor patio and seating areas.

-The UTM student centre offers a variety of events and programs available to students.
-The Blind Duck Pub, located in The Student Centre, is popular eating spot on campus where students and staff are able to socialize.
-The Blind Duck Pub also hosts many student events including the First Pub, Last Pub, and Halloween Pub where various artists such as Shawn Desman and Mia Martina have performed.
-Students can find on-campus employment opportunities at the Blind Duck Pub as it is owned and operated by the UTM Students' Union.
+The Student Centre offers a variety of events and programs available to students.
+The Blind Duck pub, located in the Student Centre, is popular eating spot on campus where students and staff are able to socialize.
+The Blind Duck also hosts many student events including the First Pub, Last Pub, and Halloween Pub where various artists such as Shawn Desman and Mia Martina have performed.
+Students can find on-campus employment opportunities at The Blind Duck as it is owned and operated by the University of Toronto Mississauga Students' Union (UTMSU).
 Events offered to students include movie nights held every Monday evening, occasional guest speakers, and a variety of other events run by the student centre.
-The student centre also houses other student organizations including the UTM student newspaper, a campus radio station, the UTM Student Union, and numerous other student clubs.
+The student centre also houses other student organizations including the campus newspaper, radio station, student union, and numerous other student societies.

-In 2024, UTM opened the newly renovated Student Services Hub on the main floor of the William G. Davis Building.
+In 2024, the university opened the newly renovated Student Services Hub on the main floor of the William G. Davis Building.
 This space serves as a "first stop" for students seeking resources and support, uniting several essential services, including the Career Centre, Accessibility Services, and the International Education Centre.
 The Hub features a central service desk, an expanded career exploration resource area, and various workshops and meetings spaces.

 The campus is home to CFRE-FM, broadcasting twenty-four hours a day at 91.9FM out of the Student Centre.
 With a focus on Canadian and independent music, students and community members are encouraged to apply for a show, as no experience is required.
 There is also a student newspaper, The Medium.

-The main practice facility of the Toronto Argonauts football club was located on campus until 2014.
+The main practice facility of the Toronto Argonauts professional football team was located on the campus until 2014.

-Students who contribute much to student life are recognized through various awards including the University of Toronto Student Leadership Awards (UTSLA) and the UTM Student Leadership Awards.
+Students who contribute much to student life are recognized through various awards including the University of Toronto Student Leadership Awards (UTSLA) and the University of Toronto Mississauga Student Leadership Awards.
 Students can also receive awards for their involvement and academic excellence through individual academic departments, such as the Department of Political Science's Most Promising Theory Student award.
-In addition, the Centre for Student Engagement and UTM Student Union reward successful student groups by hosting yearly award ceremonies and galas for student clubs and societies that have excelled throughout an academic year.
+In addition, the Centre for Student Engagement and UTMSU reward successful student groups by hosting yearly award ceremonies and galas for student clubs and societies that have excelled throughout an academic year.